klandrith/NES_IO_1.5/FrontLoader/README.md

+-- You need to send to fab the blank audio module PCB for all versions, and the miniDIN 4 spacer IN 1MM THICK for the NOCUT.
+--
-You'll need to cut some parts on the PCBs: they are currently designed to avoid extra costs on castelated vias.
+-- You'll need to cut some parts on the PCBs: they are currently designed to avoid extra costs on castelated vias.
+--
-They are around the RCA plugs and on the miniDIN4_spacer.
+-- They are around the RCA plugs and on the miniDIN4_spacer.
+--